 Author/Comedy Writer/Neurodivergent of East London… named after a much more famous mythical German mermaid, The Loreley.
 The Lorelei on the other hand was born in poor man’s Amersham (Chesham) to English and Romanian parents.
 She studied English & Philosophy at Birmingham University, then worked in London as a Copywriter in Publishing and Advertising.
-Her first novel Step on it, Cupid, was published when she was 25, followed by Lost for Words.
-She is currently writing the TV pilot for her latest novel, as well as a comedy sketch show.
-As a member of the writers collective ’26’, she has had a poem exhibited at the V&A/Museum of Childhood, and a non-fiction chapter published in ‘Common Ground: Around Britain in 30 Writers.’
-Credited as having one of the ‘best youtube trailers for a book, ever’ (admittedly this was back in 2006 and they didn’t really exist back then), she has also contributed to a number of books and articles about online marketing for authors.
+Her first novel Step on it, Cupid, was published at 25, followed by Lost for Words.
+She is currently writing the TV pilot for her latest novel, as well as a comedy sketch show for her collective MelonComedy.
+She has had a poem exhibited at the V&A/Museum of Childhood.
+Credited as having one of the ‘best youtube trailers for a book, ever’, she’s contributed to books and articles about online marketing for authors.
 Here’s an article she wrote about her book trailers for The Bookseller about a hundred years ago.

 Her latest novel was inspired by her experiences in an accidental break-up club of her own… which taught her that a break up shared, is a break up halved.
 She’s currently writing a book and show about the hilarity and horror of living with Adult ADHD – a much misunderstood brain condition – which in daily life is as close as you can get to clowning without a Gaulier diploma.
 She has two shows in development for TV.
 For more about them head to fb.com/meloncomedy

 Here’s her new sketch – ‘Russian Doll’ – about a comedy character living with ADHD (impaired executive functioning)